About the Program

 All costs are subject to change because of unanticipated increases in airfares or other program elements or fluctuations in monetary exchange rates.
 The European Council will make every effort to keep program costs as advertised and will inform prospective participants of any changes as they occur.

 Program deposits and other payments are applied toward required advances, purchase of airline tickets and other costs related to the program.
-Note that the $300 program deposit is non-refundable and covers processing and reservation fees; the program deposit can not be used for a subsequent fiscal year.
+Note that the $300 program deposit is non-refundable and covers processing and reservation fees; this fee can not be transferred to a subsequent year.

 Participants who withdraw from a program after the application deadline receive a refund according to the schedule below.
-Please note that all withdrawals must be emailed to the EC Coordinator, Beverly Vantine, at firstname.lastname@example.org AND to the student’s campus representative at the home institution.
+Please note that all withdrawals must be emailed to the EC Coordinator, firstname.lastname@example.org AND to the student’s campus representative at the home institution.

 |Withdrawal before March 3||All but $300 will be refunded|